A Beginner's Guide to Building a Credit Card Application Strategy A Beginner's Guide to Building a Credit Card Application Strategy

 Since banks capture a percentage of every transaction through merchant fees, total spending is a key part of how they think about customer value.
 But the banks are in this for the long haul.
 Thus, your potential lifetime spending is far more critical than how much you spend on your card this year.

 Over the long term, your financial situation will change.
 Each bank wants to get a card into your wallet and compete for a share of your future spending.
-For this reason, the length of your relationship with the bank is a better predictor of your value as a customer.
+For this reason, the length of your relationship with the bank is a key predictor of your value as a customer.
+This is no different than how other brands perceive their customers by “customer lifetime value.”

 Getting started with the banks

-One way to expand your future options is to start building relationships with the banks that offer rewards cards you may want in the future.
+One way to expand your future options is to start building relationships with the banks that offer rewards cards you may want, such as opening a checking or savings account.
 You don’t need to rush to start a relationship with all of them right away.
-In fact, a slow-and-steady approach will put you in an excellent position to take advantage of new offers when they emerge.
+A slow-and-steady approach will put you in an excellent position to take advantage of new offers when they emerge.

 Banks use your FICO score and other credit factors to decide whether to approve you for a new credit card.
 Assessing risk and profitability using third-party information isn't an exact science.
 It's much easier to use data from someone who is a customer already.

-If your credit history is limited, this might mean you need to start with a card that wouldn't be your first choice.
+If your credit history is limited, this might mean you need to start with a card that wouldn't be your first choice, like opening a student or secured credit card.
 Once you establish a record of timely payments and responsible use of your available credit, your reputation with the bank (and your credit score) will improve.
+This is a strategy that many use to repair credit or build credit history from zero.

 Related: A Beginner's Guide to Building Healthy Credit